 The answer is yes.
 Businesses can see greater employee efficiency when workers use their mobile devices as VoIP phones.

-VoIP phone systems send voice and other communications as data packets via Internet — the acronym officially stands for Voice over Internet Protocol after all.
-Many VoIP service providers offer advanced features that can turn the cell phone into a company phone, without customers or clients even knowing the difference.
+VoIP phone systems send voice and other communications as data packets via the internet — the acronym officially stands for Voice over Internet Protocol.
+Many VoIP service providers offer advanced features that can turn the cell phone into a company phone without customers or clients even knowing the difference.

-For instance, call routing can setup the VoIP phone number to follow an employee to any other office extension or a home or mobile phone number.
+For instance, call routing can set the VoIP phone number to follow an employee to any other office extension or to a home or mobile phone number.
 At the same time, the worker can make calls from the cell phone with the Caller ID showing the customer the familiar company number and name.

 With the flexibility of VoIP services offering employees calling features such as hold music, voicemail and access to conference and video calls, it becomes easy to use a cell phone for work — even on a VoIP system.